DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source_hpc.md

 echo "================= Done Initializing DAFOAM Environment ================"
 </pre>

 This file will be responsible for loading the DAFoam environment once everything is installed.
-A command to source the file can be added to your `bashrc`, or you can call the file by navigating to its directory and running (run this command now):
+A command to source the file can be added to your `bashrc`, or you can call the file by navigating to its directory and running the following command (run this command now):

 <pre>
 .
 ENV_DAFOAM.sh